 Receive messages

-TON is a distributed blockchain which means that communication between contracts is done by sending and receiving messages.
-The most common type of messages is the internal message - a message sent from one contract (or a wallet) to another.
+TON is a distributed blockchain, which means that communication between contracts is performed by sending and receiving messages.
+The most common type of message is the internal message — a message sent from one contract (or a wallet) to another.

 Receive internal messages